Towards Practical Deployment-Stage Backdoor Attack on Deep Neural Networks: Conclusions

 \section{Conclusions}

 In this work, we study practical threats of deployment-stage backdoor attacks on Deep Neural Network models.
 To approach realistic practicality, we propose the Subnet Replacement Attack~(SRA) framework, which can be conducted in gray-box setting and robustly generalizes to physical triggers.
 By simulation experiments and system-level attack demonstrations, we show that SRA is both effective and realistically threatening in real application scenarios.
-By our study, we call for the community's attention to deployment-stage backdoor attacks on DNNs, which can be highly practical and unexpectedly powerful after combined with traditional system-level attack techniques.
+By our study, we call for the community's attention to deployment-stage backdoor attacks on DNNs.

 {

 }

 [